 Q2 and companies like nCino (NASDAQ:NCNO) or Alkami (NASDAQ:ALKT) are offering them a chance to keep up with the bigger players in the market.

-Analysts covering the company are expecting the revenues to grow 20.1% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 18.2% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Q2's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 44.7% in Q2.
+Q2's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 44.9% in Q3.

 That means that for every $1 in revenue the company had $0.44 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

-With market capitalisation of $5.54 billion Q2 is among smaller companies, but its more than $411.2 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $4.3 billion Q2 is among smaller companies, but its more than $294.7 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.

-Q2 delivered solid revenue growth this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, there was a deterioration in gross margin.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is up 1.17% on the results and currently trades at $99.91 per share.
+We think this was a decent quarter, showing the company is staying on target.
+The company is flat on the results and currently trades at $77.74 per share.

 Is Now The Time?

 When considering Q2, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Q2 we will be cheering from the sidelines.
 Its revenue growth has been solid.
-But while its efficient customer acquisition is better than many similar companies, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses.

-Q2's price to sales ratio based on the next twelve months is 10.2, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Q2's price to sales ratio based on the next twelve months is 7.8, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.